Affirmative action in the United States: Public opinion regarding affirmative action

 Public opinion polls on affirmative action have varied significantly.
 It is likely that survey design, the framing of the survey question itself, and other factors may have significant effects on the survey results.
 The following polls only discuss affirmative action in higher education.
 In general, "affirmative action" is supported by the general public, but "considerations based on race" are opposed.

 In a survey conducted by Gallup in 2013, 67% of U.S. adults believed college admission should be solely based on merit.
 According to Gallup: "One of the clearest examples of affirmative action in practice is colleges' taking into account a person's racial or ethnic background when deciding which applicants will be admitted.
 Americans seem reluctant to endorse such a practice, and even blacks, who have historically been helped by such programs, are divided on the matter.
 Aside from African Americans, a majority of all other major subgroups believe colleges should determine admissions solely on merit."

 In a national survey conducted by the Pew Research Center in 2014, among 3,335 Americans, 63% felt that affirmative action programs designed to increase the number of African American and minority students on college campuses are a good thing.

 In February 2019, Gallup published the results of a November and December 2018 survey and found that support for affirmative action programs was growing.
 They polled 6,502 Americans.
 Of survey respondents, 65% favored affirmative action programs for women and 61% favored affirmative action programs for minorities.

 Also in February 2019, the Pew Research Center published the results of a January and February 2019 survey and found that 73% of its respondents said that race or ethnicity should not be a factor in college admissions decisions.
 According to this survey's results, majorities across racial and ethnic groups agree that race should not be a factor in college admissions decisions.
 White adults are particularly likely to hold this view: 78% say this, compared with 65% of Hispanics, 62% of African Americans, and 58% of Asians.

+A few years later similar results were repeated.
+In 2022, a Pew Research Center poll found that 74% of Americans believe race or ethnicity should not factor into college admissions decisions.